technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 07/Lab07.md

     ![A screenshot of a computer screen Description automatically generated](./media/image11.png)

 6. Select **Save**.

+    **Note:** If the save button is not visible, adjust the zoom settings for it to become visible.

     ![A screenshot of a computer Description automatically generated](./media/image12.png)